 Yes, I say I am always hungry but who am I kidding, I have not experienced real hunger.
 I have been blessed to always have food on my plate.
 I can give food to my family, to my friends and to my neighbors, and because you are probably also blessed that way, I want to partner with you to go beyond our comfort zone.
 Let’s lend a hand to those in real need, those that don’t always see food as a pleasure but as a luxury.
 Help me give to the hungry.

-Food for Thought has been created to raise funds and goods to feed young students in the Dominican Republic, the country that I come from, Mi Tierra.
+This section has been created to raise funds and goods to feed young students in the Dominican Republic, the country that I come from, mi tierra.
 For years I have been wondering when I would be ready to give back to others in a real impacting way but if I keep waiting for that day, I will keep coming up with excuses and it will never happen.
-So I want to stand up and do it today, that is why I am inviting you, yes you that are reading, I want you to read for pleasure but I also want you to give at least once if you can.
+So I want to stand up and do it today, that is why I am inviting you, yes you that are reading, I want you to read this blog for pleasure but I also want you to give at least once if you can.
 I want to use this medium, this voice and this way of reaching others to give to those in need.
 I want to teach my daughter and the children of the world that we are all one, we are kind and we can help make a change.

 Why the Dominican Republic?